Skip to content

 Permission Settings

-File and directory permissions are set to ensure security and proper functionality of the installed components:
+File and directory permissions are set as follows to ensure security and proper operation:

 Location of Configuration Files and Data